MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/installwebpart.md

 , In the SharePoint Admin Center select Apps, App Catalog, Apps for SharePoint
 4. Select upload the webpart and choose the "ms-custom-learning.sppkg" file you downloaded
 5. For this tenant-wide installation check the box next to "Make this solution available to all sits in the organization."

+> [!NOTE]
+> Once the webpart is installed you will find it in your webpart gallery in SharePoint Online.  **In the gallery the webpart is named "Microsoft Learning"**

 ![Deploy Solution](media/trustapp_sm.png)

-## Add the Customer Learning webpart to a SharePoint Online Page
+## Add the Microsoft Learning webpart to a SharePoint Online Page

 After Custom Learning is installed in your tenant you can add the Web part to a SharePoint page.
-When you do, suddenly Office 365 training is available to you.
+When you do Office 365 and Windows 10 training is available to your site.

 1. Add the Custom Learning webpart in a full width column layout: